Turpan: Turfan fragments

 These writings deal with Buddhist as well as Christian-Nestorian, Manichaean and secular contents.
 The approximately 8,000 Old Turkic Buddhist texts make up the largest part of this.

-A whole series of Sogdian Buddhist scriptures were found in Turpan (and also in Dunhuang), but these date from the Tang Dynasty (618–907) and are translations from Chinese.
+A whole series of Sogdian Buddhist scriptures were found in Turpan (and also in Dunhuang), but these date from the Tang dynasty (618–907) and are translations from Chinese.
 Earlier Sogdian Buddhist texts could not be found.

 Christian texts exist mainly in Syriac and Sogdian, but also as Syriac-Sogdian bilinguals (bilingual texts), as well as some Turkish-Nestorian fragments.
+They include fragments of Sogdian translations of works by Isaac the Syrian.

 Manichaean texts survive in Middle Persian, Parthian, Sogdian and Uyghur; the Sogdian and Uyghur documents show a notable adaptation to Buddhism, but there is also evidence of a reverse influence.

 Important parts of the Gospel of Mani were found here, for example.
 Also, parts of the Arzhang (Book of Pictures), one of the holy books of Manichaeism were discovered.

 Most of the Buddhist texts survive in only fragmentary form.
 There are several Indian Sanskrit texts from various schools of Mahayana and Hinayana, Uyghur texts that are mostly translations from Sanskrit, Tocharian and, starting in the 9th century, increasingly from the Chinese.

 Many of the Uyghur documents and fragments of Buddhist scriptures edited to date include didactic texts (sutras) and philosophical works (the abhidharma).
 In contrast to the other Buddhist contents, the monastic discipline texts (the vinaya) did not seem to be translated, but rather taught and studied in Sanskrit.